by Jennifer Svetlik, Salford Congregation

 After she left full-time work in radio, she co-founded a small business, Rethink Creative Services, to serve local churches, nonprofit organizations, and small businesses with a variety of web, graphic, and video and audio editing services.
 “Projects that involve filming and video editing are my favorite, because I can lean more on my creative skills and less on the technical side,” says Kristine.

-In her free time, Kristine is very involved with her congregation, Bridge Community Church (Lansdale, PA).
+In her free time, Kristine is very involved with her church, Bridge Community Church (Lansdale, PA).
 She runs sound for the worship team, does special media projects, and goes on missions trips.
 Kristine’s favorite place to be is Alaska, where she has relatives who she has visited her entire life.
 “There’s nowhere on earth that I feel more at home or at peace.
 Even in the winter!”
 Kristine shares.

 For fun, Kristine enjoys metal detecting.
 She considers it to be “hunting” for someone who doesn’t want to kill animals!
 “I haven’t found anything I can retire on (yet),” explains Kristine with a smile.
 “It’s always fun to see what I might find and it’s provided an endless supply of quarters for the laundry.
 Over the years, I’ve also been able to help people search for lost jewelry, keys, and property stakes, which is always gratifying,” says Kristine.